paulosuzart/JTornado/README.rst

-This project is intended to the Java version of Tornado web.
+This project is intended to be the Java version of Tornado web.

-By now its an extremaly ugly chunk of code that will get some shape soon.
+By now its an extremaly ugly chunk of code that will get some shape soon replying you HTTP request in a 1k/s rate.

 A simples groovy script starting a server would be:
 ::
     import org.jtornadoweb.HttpServer